parkerbath/CMSI387-KylePatrickParker/homework/homework02/homework02.md

 1. In the mutex-locking pseudocode of Figure 4.10 on page 111, there are two consecutive steps that remove the current thread from the runnable threads and then unlock the spinlock.
 Because spinlocks should be held as briefly as possible, we ought to consider whether these steps could be reversed, as shown in Figure 4.28 [on page 148].
 Explain why reversing them would be a bad idea by giving an example sequence of events where the reversed version malfunctions.

-#### Answer
+#### Answer:

     The issue with reversing the steps is that it unlocks the spin lock before removing the current thread which can result in the thread running more than once.
     This is dangerous because if the thread isn’t removed before unlocking the mutex, the thread will be caught in an infinite loop.

 2. Suppose the first three lines of the audit method in Figure 4.27 on page 144 were replaced by the following two lines: